Woman wields pocket knife against man with machete, deputies say - NewsBreak

 PORT ISABEL, Texas ( ValleyCentral ) — A Cameron County man was arrested after attempting to cut a woman with a machete, authorities said.

 Aldo Lopez, 32, was arrested Jan.
-7 on charges of aggravated assault with a deadly weapon, according to the Cameron County Sheriff’s Office.Man linked to statewide Walmart thefts pleads guilty in local case
+7 on charges of aggravated assault with a deadly weapon, according to the Cameron County Sheriff’s Office.Texan finds coatimundi on his porch

 On Jan.
 7, deputies responded to the 900 block of Highway 100 near Port Isabel in reference to a disturbance, in which a woman told authorities she was assaulted by Lopez after he arrived to her residence at the 4700 block of Michigan Street, the sheriff’s office said.